jrohall/jrohall/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on learning projects.
+- 🔭 I’m currently working on python projects.

-- 🌱 I’m currently learning python and BASH scripting
+- 🌱 I’m currently learning Python and Java.

 - 📫 How to reach me: jeremiahrohall@gmail.com